ibexa/gpc-2024-project-profiling-exercises/README.md

 This project aims to provide you with a sandbox for exercising your profiling skills in Ibexa DXP-based projects.
 There are multiple performance issues with the project's code - use your profiling skills to find them all (and then: fix them ;) )
-Contributors: Mateusz Bieniek and Marek Nocuń
+Contributors: Mateusz Bieniek and Marek Nocoń

-Feel free to drop us a message with feedback: mateusz.bieniek@ibexa.co and marek.nocun@ibexa.co
+Feel free to drop us a message with feedback: mateusz.bieniek@ibexa.co and marek.nocon@ibexa.co

 ## Requirements
 - Standard Ibexa DXP v4.5 requirements: https://doc.ibexa.co/en/4.5/getting_started/requirements/